The Ultimate Guide to Budget Travel in Tonga

 How to Get Around Tonga on a Budget

-Tonga might not have an overwhelming number of island groups but the distance between each is quite substantial with around 180km (110 miles) between Tongatapu and Ha’apai and 130km (80 miles) between Ha’apai and Vava’u.
-Not to mention, Tonga’s larger islands are well worth exploring on land.
+Tonga might not have an overwhelming number of island groups but the distance between each is quite substantial with around 180 km (110 mi) between Tongatapu and Ha’apai and 130 km (80 mi) between Ha’apai and Vava’u.
+Not to mention, Tonga’s larger islands are well worth exploring in their own right.
 So how do you get around Tonga?

 Domestic Flights

 To get between island groups, flights operate daily except Sundays.
-They are the fastest and most comfortable way to get between islands, therefore the most expensive option.
-Learn more about flying between the island groups in The Guide to Flights in Tonga and see prices in How Much Does it Cost to Fly in Tonga?
+They are the fastest and most comfortable way to get between islands, so naturally, the most expensive option.
+Learn more about flying between the island groups in The Guide to Domestic Flights in Tonga and see prices in How Much Does it Cost to Fly in Tonga?

-Cargo-style boats and fast catamaran passenger ferries travel between Tongatapu, ‘Eua, Ha’apai and Vava’u several times a week.
+Cargo-style boats and barge ferries travel between Tongatapu, ‘Eua, Ha’apai and Vava’u several times a week.
 They are cheaper than flying but trips can last several hours.
-See The Guide to Travelling in Tonga by Ferry to learn much more about this transport method and How Much Do Ferries Cost in Tonga?
+See The Guide to Travelling in Tonga by Ferry to learn much more about this transport method and see prices in How Much Do Ferries Cost in Tonga?

 Car Rental

-Car rental is available in Tongatapu and Vava’u.
-We have The Guide to Renting a Car in Tonga to give you more rental car advice.
+Car rental is readily available in Tongatapu and Vava’u, but a little harder to find in ‘Eua and Ha’apai unless you know where to look.
+Find out everything you need to know about hiring in What You Need to Hire a Car in Tonga.
 Plus, get some money-saving advice from our 10 Ways to Save Money on Car Rental in Tonga.

 Taxis